It’s the stuff of nightmares.

 But the question remains: What are the most useful languages for a scenario like the above?

-However, when deciding which language to learn for medicine, whether it’s for your own medical practice or a job as a medical worker in a specific setting, there are some factors you’ll need to take into consideration.
+However, if you’re asking yourself, “what language should I learn?” and trying to decide which language to learn for medicine, whether it’s for your own medical practice or a job as a medical worker in a specific setting, there are some factors you’ll need to take into consideration.

 Here’s what you need to know when selecting the most useful language for your and your patients’ purposes.